memgraph/memgraph/environment/README.md

 ## Toolchain Upgrade Procedure

 1) Build a new toolchain for each supported OS (latest versions).
-2) If the new toolchain doesn't compile on some non-latest OS, last compilable toolchain has to be used instead.
-In other words, project has to compile on the oldest active toolchain as well.
-If some changes/improvements were addad when migrating to the latest toolchain, the maintainer has to ensure that the project still compiles on previous toolchains (probably init or lib/setup.sh, maybe some of the CMakeLists.txt files have to updated).
+2) If the new toolchain doesn't compile on some supported OS, the last compilable toolchain has to be used instead.
+In other words, the project has to compile on the oldest active toolchain as well.
+Suppose some changes/improvements were added when migrating to the latest toolchain; in that case, the maintainer has to ensure that the project still compiles on previous toolchains (everything from `init` script to the actual code has to work on all supported operating systems).